 Born and raised in Port Elizabeth, South Africa, just a little after midnight on a Monday morning in May 1965.
 Generation X of today as we’re known I believe … My interest in photography started out as a hobby and was further developed while completing a two year mandatory military service in the South African Army, immediately after finishing school.

-Starting out in the desert sand dunes of Walvis Bay, AKA – 6 SAI, South West Africa for a nine week basic training and orientation program, after which, I was selected to attend an Elite Infantry School, in Oudtshoorn South Africa.
+Starting out in the desert, the infamous sand dunes of Walvis Bay, AKA – 6 SAI, South West Africa for a nine week basic training and orientation program, after which, I was selected to attend an Elite Infantry School, in Oudtshoorn South Africa.

 Once graduating from Infantry School at the end of 1984, I was transferred back to South West Africa, ( now known as Namibia ), where I spent another year ( 1985 ) with the South West African special forces, training troops and participating in routine deployments on the South West African and Angolan border, where SWAPO guerrillas were attempting to infiltrate South West Africa through Angola.